 Google’s John Mueller offered an interesting explanation of how a 301 redirect will pass 100% of PageRank.
-The SEO community has known since about 2016 that there was no PageRank loss.
+The SEO community has known since about 2013 that there was essentially no PageRank loss beyond the normal link to link decay.
 But this is the first time that the “how” part of it has been discussed in this much detail.

 Regardless of what John Mueller said, 100% PageRank does not pass through 301 redirects in all situations.